michaeltrs/DeepSatData/dataset/README.md

 - res: highest resolution of satellite image bands, 10 (m) for Sentinel-2
 - sample_size: number of pixels of final image windows (for highest resolution image band) and ground truths
 - num_processes: number of processes to run on parallel
+- bands: (list) which satellite image bands to use, e.g. 'B02,B03,B04,...'.
+If not specified all bands are used (optional)

 ## Without ground truth data
 In this case we only need to provide the directory where Sentinel products are downloaded.
 Optionally we can provide an